evelyndeathtrap/Concord-/README.md

 the lapel can get power from a piezothermal generator

-Contributions welcome to figure out how to derive meaningful information or data from these devices.
+Contributions welcome to figure out how to derive meaningful information or data from these devices. could floating point error be involved? quantum noise?